ivangfr/docker-swarm-environment/simple-service-keycloak-ldap/README.md

   ./import-openldap-users.sh $(docker-machine ip manager1)
   ```

-> **Note:** The import of the users can also be done using `phpldapadmin` website as explained in [ivangfr/springboot-keycloak-openldap](https://github.com/ivangfr/springboot-keycloak-openldap#using-phpldapadmin-website)
+> **Note:** User import can also be done using `phpldapadmin` website as explained in [ivangfr/springboot-keycloak-openldap](https://github.com/ivangfr/springboot-keycloak-openldap#using-phpldapadmin-website)

 ## Configure Keycloak